 • 5 MILLION EUROS PRIZE-MONEY

-THE QATAR PRIX DE L’ARC DE TRIOMPHE IS THE MOST IMPORTANT AND MOST ANTICIPATED MEETING OF THE SEASON!
-HAVING WON THE MOST PRESTIGIOUS EVENTS IN THEIR RESPECTIVE COUNTRIES, THE BEST HORSES IN THE WORLD WILL CONTEST THE MOST COMPETITIVE RACE OF THE YEAR.
-THE WINNER IS CONSIDERED THE WORLD’S NUMBER 1.
+THE QATAR PRIX DE L'ARC DE TRIOMPHE IS THE HIGHLIGHT OF THE FLAT SEASON AND THE FINAL OF THE EPIQE SERIES!
+AFTER HAVING WON THE MOST PRESTIGIOUS EVENTS IN THEIR RESPECTIVE COUNTRIES, THE BEST HORSES IN THE WORLD WILL COMPETE IN THE MOST COMPETITIVE RACE OF THE YEAR.
+THE WINNER IS CONSIDERED THE WORLD'S NUMBER 1.

 A LONG-TERM SPONSORSHIP WITH THE QATAR RACING AND EQUESTRIAN CLUB

 In 2008, the Qatar Racing and Equestrian Club (QREC) chose horseracing and France Galop for its first investment in the sport in France.
-It is a long-term partnership which extends to 2022.
-Founded in 1975, the Qatar Racing and Equestrian Club (QREC) is France Galop’s counterpart in Qatar.
-The QREC’s aim is to develop Purebred Arabian and English Thoroughbred racing in its country.
-Thanks to this partnership, the 5 Million Euros Qatar Prix de l’Arc de Triomphe is the world’s richest race run on turf today.
-The Qatar Arabian World Cup, one of the world’s most prestigious Purebred Arabian race, takes place on the same weekend.
+It is a long-term partnership, as it extends to 2022.
+Founded in 1975, the Qatar Racing and Equestrian Club (QREC) is France Galop's counterpart in Qatar.
+The QREC's aim is to develop Purebred Arabian and English Thoroughbred racing in its country.
+Thanks to this partnership the 5 Million Euros Qatar Prix de l'Arc de Triomphe is today the world's richest race on grass.
+The Qatar Arabian World Cup, one of the world's most prestigious Purebred Arabian race, sponsored by Al Emadi Enterprises, takes place on the same weekend.

 The prix du Jockey Club